MutugiD/csv_query_app/README.md

 # CSV Dataset Query Assistant

-An intelligent chatbot that helps you analyze and query CSV datasets using natural language.
+An intelligent chatbot that helps you analyze and query CSV datasets using natural language, and more able to answer some statistical questions.
 Built with Streamlit, LangChain, and OpenAI's GPT models.

+Refining the setup for average to advanced statistical queries.

 ## Features